00anish00/INTERNPE/task2/README.md

 If you'd like to contribute to DG-CAL, you can fork the repository, make your changes, and submit a pull request.
 Contributions are always welcome!

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.

-## Contact

-If you have any questions or suggestions regarding DG-CAL, feel free to contact the project maintainer at example@example.com.

 Enjoy using DG-CAL!